 Outdoor recreational opportunities abound:

 Try paddling the Sugar from Yale Bridge Rd to Two Rivers Forest Preserve boat launch on the Pecatonica River off Harrison Rd - about seven miles.
 This section is passable, but strainers are plentifull and at low water level sandbars can be problematic.
 The put-in has picnic tables, parking and bathroom facilities.
 For a trip report of this paddle click here.
-Caution, if you are an Illinois resident your canoe/kayak must carry a Water Usage Stamp ($6 plus vendor fee).
-Wisconsin residents are not required to purchase such stamps.
+If you are an Illinois resident your canoe/kayak no longer is required to have a license or stamp.

 Are you interested in birding?
 A visit to the Sand Bluff Bird Observatory, a bird banding station is always interesting.
 It's free and open to the public on Saturdays and Sundays during the fall and spring migrations.
 Call ahead (815-629-2671) to confirm dates of operation.
 A good time to visit with children (adults, too) is during May for Birdfest, a celebration of wild birds.
 There is plenty to see and do: guided tours, crafts, live bird exhibits, lectures, refreshments and opportunities to watch the bird banders at their trade.

 How about camping?
 Camping is available only at the Sugar River Forest Preserve.